tolauwae/phd-thesis/src/introduction/introduction.typ

 === Debugging with debuggers

-Clearly not all errors, faults, or bugs can be found easily, let alone, automatically detected and fixed.
+Clearly not all errors, faults, or bugs can be found easily, let alone, be automatically detected and fixed.
 Many bugs are unpredictable, non-deterministic, and only emerge under specific conditions.
 This is especially true for software running on embedded systems, think of microcontrollers for hobbyist such as Arduino's, or internet-of-things devices, such as smart thermostats, and fitness trackers.
 Here, bugs can be caused not just by pure mistakes in the programming logic, but also by unexpected interactions with the hardware, specific timings, or unexpected behavior from the physical world.
 To track down the causes of such failures, we need direct access to the system’s behavior---to stop execution, inspect memory, and walk through the precise state transitions that led to failure.

 This is what debuggers can give us.
-They provide precise, and deterministic mechanisms for controlling and examining program execution, essential for diagnosing subtle bugs, concurrency issues, performance bottlenecks, and hardware-specific behavior.
+They provide precise, and deterministic mechanisms for controlling and examining program execution, which is essential for diagnosing subtle bugs, concurrency issues, performance bottlenecks, and hardware-specific behavior.

 While automatic tools such as static analyzers, model checkers, and type systems can catch many classes of errors, they are limited by what they are designed to check.
 They work when you know the kinds of mistakes you’re guarding against.
 But when a system fails and you don’t know why, and have no predefined property to verify, you need debuggers that let you observe the system directly.